jaredpalmer/formik/README.md

     twitter: props.user.social.twitter,
     facebook: props.user.social.facebook,
   }),

-  // Sometimes your API needs a different object shape than your form.
-Formik lets
-  // you map [`values`] back into a `payload` before they are
-  // passed to handleSubmit.
-  mapValuesToPayload: values => ({
-    email: values.email,
-    social: {
+  // We can optionally define our a validation schema with Yup.
+It's like Joi, but for
+  // the browser.
+Errors from Yup will be injected as `errors` into the form.
+  validationSchema: Yup.object().shape({
+    email: Yup.string().email().required('Bruh, email is required'),
-      twitter: values.twitter,
+    twitter: Yup.string(),
-      facebook: values.facebook,
+    facebook: Yup.string(),
-    },
   }),
   // Formik lets you colocate your submission handler with your form.
-  // In addition to the payload (the result of mapValuesToPayload), you have
+  // In addition to your from `values`, you have
   // access to all props and some stateful helpers.
-  handleSubmit: (payload, { props, setError, setSubmitting }) => {
+  handleSubmit: (values, { props, setErrors, setSubmitting }) => {
     // do stuff with your payload
     // e.preventDefault(), setSubmitting, setError(undefined) are
     // called before handleSubmit is.
 So you don't have to do repeat this.
-    // handleSubmit will only be executed if form values pass Yup validation.
+    // handleSubmit will only be executed if form values pass validation (if you specify it).
-    CallMyApi(props.user.id, payload)
+    CallMyApi(props.user.id, value)
       .then(
         res => {
           setSubmitting(false)